hpi-xnor/BMXNet/README.md

 # Usage

-Our main contribution are drop-in replacements for the Convolution and Activation layers of mxnet called **QConvoluion** and **QActivation**.
+Our main contribution are drop-in replacements for the Convolution, FullyConnected and Activation layers of mxnet called **QConvoluion**, **QFullyConnected** and **QActivation**.

 These can be used when specifying a model.
-They extend the parameters of the original Convolution layer of mxnet.
+They extend the parameters of their corresponding original layer of mxnet with ``act_bit``.

 ## Quantization

-Set the QConvolution parameter ``act_bit`` to a value between 1 and 32 to quantize the weights and activation to that bitwidth.
+Set the parameter ``act_bit`` to a value between 1 and 32 to quantize the weights and activation to that bit width.

-The quantization on bitwidths ranging from 2 to 31 bit is mainly for scientific purpose.
-There is no speed or memory gain as the quantized values are still stored in full precision ``float`` variables.
+The quantization on bit widths ranging from 2 to 31 bit is available mainly for scientific purpose.
+There is no speed or memory gain (rather the opposite since there are conversion steps) as the quantized values are still stored in full precision ``float`` variables.

 ### Binarization